maxwellbenton2/what-is-p5-skills-based-intros/README.md

 ## Using p5

 Let's get started and have some fun with p5!
 In this directory you will find two source files: `index.html` and `myFirstSketch.js`.
-Take a look at both of them and work on the following:
+Take a look at both of them and work on solving the comments marked with 'TODO' with a partner or group.
-  - Make sure both `p5` as well as `myFirstSketch` are being loaded by `index.html` with `<script>` tags
-  - Follow the prompts in `myFirstSketch.js` to get started in creating a basic p5 sketch

 [p5-home]: "https://p5js.org/"